rodprice/tnc1/README.md

 the board using an ISP programmer such as the USBASP v2.0.
 This is the programmer that I use, along with a custom cable with pogo pins.

+====
+Instructions for building the hardware are at http://www.mobilinkd.com/2014/09/11/arduino-kiss-tnc/